EdWire/dagster-edfi-api-to-bq-amt/project_dbt/models/marts/attendance/attendance.md

 # Student attendance fact

-Grain: one row per student per instructional day they hold an enrollment
+Grain: one row per student per school year per school per instructional day they hold an enrollment

-Used for looking at a student's attendance per day.
+Used for looking at a student's attendance by day.
 This fact table provides a row for each instructional day the student holds an enrollment up to the previous date.

 ---------------------------
 Differences from Ed-Fi AMT